-Using the PROCESS macro for SPSS (Model 1, Hayes, 2013), we estimated four models to test whether the interaction effects between reviewer experience (i.e. field-specific cultural capital) and genre size (i.e. field autonomy), predicted genre reference, place reference, marketing language and personal authenticity (i.e. type authenticity and moral authenticity).
-The results of the four OLS regressions (see Table V) show that three of the four hypothesized interactions are statistically significant, whereas one is marginally significant.
-The interaction between reviewer experience and genre size as a predictor of genre reference is negative and marginally significant ($\beta = -0.005$; t = -1.915, p < 0.10), whereas that of place reference is negative and statistically significant ($\beta = -0.022$; t = -2.950, p < 0.01).
+Using the PROCESS macro for SPSS (Model 1, Hayes, 2013), we estimated four models to test whether the interaction effects between reviewer experience (i.e., field-specific cultural capital) and genre size (i.e., field autonomy), predicted genre reference, place reference, marketing language, and personal authenticity (i.e., type authenticity and moral authenticity).
+The results of the four OLS regressions (see Table 5) show that three of the four hypothesized interactions are statistically significant, while one is marginally significant.
+The interaction between reviewer experience and genre size as a predictor of genre reference is negative and marginally significant ($\beta = -0.005$; t = -1.915, p < 0.10), while that of place reference is negative and statistically significant ($\beta = -0.022$; t = -2.950, p < 0.01).
 In contrast, the interaction effect of reviewer experience and genre size on marketing language is significantly positive ($\beta = 0.009$; t = 2.209, p < 0.05), as is that of personal authenticity ($\beta = 0.013$; t = 2.787, p < 0.01).

-Figure 1 graphically illustrates the interactions and plots the conditional effects of reviewer experience at various levels of genre size for each dependent variable.
-We also summarize the results in Figure 2.
-If reviewers follow the logic of the field that produced a cultural product, we would expect that reviewers of music produced by smaller (i.e. more autonomous) fields would focus less on language related to type authenticity (i.e. genre reference and place reference) and more on language related to moral authenticity (i.e. marketing language and personal authenticity).
-We would also expect that reviewers of music produced by larger (i.e. more heteronomous) fields would focus more on language related to type authenticity (i.e. genre reference and place reference) and less on language related to moral authenticity (i.e. genre reference and place reference) and less on language related to moral authenticity (i.e. marketing language and personal authenticity).
-Our hypotheses predict that reviewers with lower field-specific cultural capital are likely to
+Figure 1 graphically illustrates the interactions, and plots the conditional effects of reviewer experience at various levels of genre size for each dependent variable.
+We also summarize the results in Table 6.
+If reviewers follow the logic of the field that produced a cultural product, we would expect that reviewers of music produced by smaller (i.e., more autonomous) fields would focus less on language related to type authenticity (i.e., genre reference and place reference) and more on language related to moral authenticity (i.e., marketing language and personal authenticity).
+We would also expect that reviewers of music produced by larger (i.e., more heteronomous) fields would focus more on language related to type authenticity (i.e., genre reference and place reference) and less on language related to moral authenticity (i.e., marketing language and personal authenticity).
+Our hypotheses predict that reviewers with lower field-specific cultural capital are likely to follow this pattern but that reviewers with higher field-specific cultural capital are likely to do the opposite.